Kevinjchang98/SEL-Interview-Todo-App/README.md

    but should be made more generalizable for an actual production system
 6. Define repo linting, formatting rules for frontend and backend
 7. Implement CI/CD pipelines
+8. Fix the currently broken Playwright GitHub Action.
+It's trying to reach out to the backend at 127.0.0.1:4000, I started just running the deploy script as an easy way to get it up but something's not quite right.
+If you're reviewing this tomorrow I likely won't have figured it out yet